emmajanedrews/base-template/_posts/2017-03-23-whats-happening-in-the-denver-real-estate-market.md

 Rising interest rates and rising home values are putting a lot of upward pressure on affordability.
 If you are in the market for a home now, there are two things you can bank on: that house will be more expensive next year, and the cost to borrow money will go up.
 There is no better time to buy a home than right now, before it starts to become too expensive.

-**As for sellers, &nbsp;higher interest rates actually work to your advantage.** A lot of buyers are jumping off of the fence and into the market before rates go up again.
+**As for sellers,  higher interest rates actually work to your advantage.** A lot of buyers are jumping off of the fence and into the market before rates go up again.
 So, even though we have a shortage of inventory, we are seeing even more interest in the homes already on the market.

 If you have any other questions about buying or selling a home in our current real estate market, give me a call or send me an email.
 I would be happy to help you!